ilhaan/kubeCDN/externalDNS/readme.md

 # kubeCDN: ExternalDNS Setup

 Follow instructions below to setup and test ExternalDNS.
-Make sure to add IAM role as described in references section before following steps below.
+Make sure to add IAM role as described in the [References](#references) section before following steps below.

 1. Update `--domain-filter` argument in `externaldns.yaml` and then run:
 ```./install-externaldns.sh```